Assessment of the Gradient Jump Penalisation in Large-Eddy Simulations of Turbulence: Taylor--Green vortex

 The time of the simulation is scaled by $t_c = L/V_0$ and we use the classical Smagorinsky model with the filter width $\Delta$ defined as the averaged approach $\Delta = (V_{\Omega_e}/(P+1)^3)^{1/3}$ where $V_{\Omega_e}$ is the element volume, given the flow finally decays into isotropic homogeneous turbulence.
 We run two simulations without GJP (noted as "$a=0.0$") and with GJP where $a=0.8$ and plot the volume-averaged kinetic energy and enstrophy in Figure \ref{fig:tgv_KE_Enst}.
 As one can see, the kinetic energy goes through a decaying process while the enstrophy peaks at $t/t_c \approx 9$.
 This process corresponds to the well known physics in a TGV flow: starting from an unstable laminar initial condition, experiencing a transition from laminar to turbulent and proceeding towards a turbulent flow with an isotropic decay.

-From Figure \ref{fig:tgv_Enst}, small discrepancies of two cases are observed at $t/t_c \approx 7.5$, $11$ and $17$.
+From Figure \ref{fig:tgv_Enst_t7} and \ref{fig:tgv_Enst_t14}, small discrepancies of two cases are observed at $t/t_c \approx 8$, $11$ and $t/t_c>14$.
 To see it in detail, Figure \ref{fig:tgv_velmag_t17} shows the velocity magnitude field at $t/t_c = 17$ when the flow is much later than the transitional stage.
-Though one can still see the elements interfaces through the field due to the lack of $C^1$ continuity, the non-physical oscillations on element interfaces in Figure \ref{fig:tgv_velmag_y0_t17} are dissipated to a large degree by applying GJP in Figure \ref{fig:tgv_velmag_a08_y0_t17}.
+Though one can still see the elements interfaces through the field due to the lack of $C^1$ continuity, the non-physical oscillations on element interfaces in Figure \ref{fig:tgv_velmag_y0_t17} in the center of the plane are dissipated to a large degree by applying GJP in Figure \ref{fig:tgv_velmag_a08_y0_t17}.

 In order to quantitatively assess how the flow is smoothened, we analyse the 1D spectrum of the kinetic energy by averaging over the spectrum on 3 Cartesian directions at time instant $t/t_c = 11$ and $17$ in Figure \ref{fig:tgv_spectrum}.
 In general we can see the case with GJP has the same energy with the one without GJP at low wavenumbers.
 Besides, since the spectrum is computed by performing discrete Fourier transform on $x,y$ and $z$ direction and then averaging over three directions, so wiggles are expected to be reflected in the spectrum in some way.
-Given the knowledge that the Fourier transform of a pulsating signal are spikes in the frequency domain located at the pulsating frequency and its harmonics, one should expect the wiggles to be reflected as spikes in the wavenumber space.
+Given the fact that the Fourier transform of a sharp periodic signal consists of spikes in the frequency domain located at the fundamental frequency and its higher harmonics, one should expect the wiggles to be reflected as clear spikes in wavenumber space.
 In Figure \ref{fig:tgv_spectrum}, those critical wavenumber are marked out by grey dash lines with the lowest to be $7$ corresponding to $7$ elements in each direction.
 Noting that the flow also shows large amplitude waves at low wavenumbers, we cannot see such spikes for low wavenumber such as $k=7$, $14$, $21$, etc. While for high wavenumbers starting from the $6$th harmonics where the flow dynamics does not contain high energy, the wiggles prevail and show spikes on harmonics of the element spacing, see the $a=0.0$ curve in Figure \ref{fig:tgv_spectrum} where GJP is not activated.
 By applying GJP, we can see for both time instants that spike starts to show up from the higher $8$th harmonics which is of even lower energy.
 Moreover, the spikes are smoother than the $a=0.0$ case with lower peak and valley values.

 To summarize, GJP smoothen the wiggles in the TGV flow in a way such that the energy associated with high wavenumbers are generally lowered, while the energy associated with stronger low wavenumbers are preserved.
 Therefore, the overall energy, as shown in Fig.\ \ref{fig:tgv_KE_Enst} is not affected by GJP.